 A winch is used a lot more than just getting you out when you get in a rut.
 A winch is one of those things that spring into action when you least expect it.
 For example, my neighbor had a tree fall and needed it out of the way.
 Since I’m the only one with anything that is capable of moving such an item, the winch went to work and I got a few bucks because of it.

 Let’s not forget about when old-man winter comes around and you need to plow some snow.
 Most plows require you to have a winch installed to raise and lower it.

 Winch For Snow Plow: If you do plan on using your winch for snow, I’ve found that the best winch for snow is not found in the cheap models.
 Please, I have too many horrible stories of a cheap winch for a plow giving out because of the gears breaking in the cold.
-The snow and cold can be awful on winches, and I found Viper (Amazon Link Ad) to make some of the best winches for snow plowing.
+The snow and cold can be awful on winches, and I found Champion to make some of the best winches for snow plowing.

 A lot of guys will think a cheap 1,500-pound winch will be fine for snow plowing, but those little cheap ones are the first to go in such a condition.